geomsi/geomsi.github.io/content/publication/conference-paper/2023/Isik_et_al_2023_LSTM_Cotton.md

 ---
-title: 'Explainability of end and mid-season cotton yield predictors in CONUS'
+title: 'Interpretable cotton yield prediction model using Earth Observation time series'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - admin
   - Mehmet Furkan Celik
-  - admin
   - Esra Erten
-  - Gustau Camps-Valls

 # Author notes (optional)
 author_notes:
   - 'Corresponding author'

 date: '2023-07-01T00:00:00Z'
-doi: '10.1109/IGARSS52108.2023.10283252'
+doi: '10.1109/IGARSS52108.2023.10281702'

 # Schedule page publish date (NOT publication's date).
 publishDate: '2023-01-01T00:00:00Z'